ibm-cloud-docs/openwhisk/pkg_obstorage.md

 ```
 {: codeblock}

-### Creating an action to process the changed object
+## Creating an action to process a changed object
 {: #pkg_obstorage_ev_act}

 You can create a single action that retrieves and processes the object.
 Or, you can create a sequence that uses one action to retrieve the object and another action to process the object.